Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Method

-Besides the micro scenario evaluations, the survey also queried the participants demographic and explanatory user factors.
-For the demographics, we asked for the participants' country of origin, age in year, and gender (male, female, diverse, or no answer \parencite{Spiel2019}) as well as their highest educational attainment and current employment.
+Besides the micro scenario evaluations, the survey also queried the participants demographic characteristics and individual-level differences (potentially related personality traits).
+For the demographics, we asked for the participants' country of origin, age (in years), and gender (following \textcite{Spiel2019} as \emph{male}, \emph{female}, \emph{diverse}, or \emph{prefer not to say}) as well as their highest educational attainment and current employment.

 Since technology can be perceived as a social actor \parencite{Fogg1999,Reeves1996}, we hypothesized that trust would influence the overall evaluation of AI.
 Therefore, we measured interpersonal trust using the three-item KUSIV3 scale \parencite{GESISKUSIV3}.
 The scale shows strong psychometric properties while being quick to administer at the same time.
 We further measured the participants' technology readiness (or technology commitment) using a subset of items from the Technology Commitment Scale \parencite{NeyerZIS244}.
 This describes an individual’s tendency to embrace and effectively use new technologies.
-We hypothesize that this trait positively influences attitudes towards \ac{ai}.
+We assume that this trait positively influences attitudes towards \ac{ai}.
 Additionally, we measured the participants willingness to take or tolerate risks on the single-item Risk Proneness Short Scale (R-1) \parencite{GESISR1}.
 We propose that risk proneness is associated with the perceived risk of AI and may negatively impact the overall evaluation of AI.
 Lastly, we also administered the General Attitude towards AI scale (GAAIS) with its positive and negative sub scales \parencite{Schepman2022} to study how an overall \ac{ai} assessment relates to the evaluation of many different applications of \ac{ai}.

-Figure~\ref{fig:studydesign} illustrates the design of the survey.
+Except for the scale measuring interpersonal trust (KUSIV3, $\alpha = .540$)\footnote{Low Cronbach’s $\alpha$ values can be acceptable for validated short scales and especially for broader constructs, such asinterpersonal trust, where limited item numbers and conceptual diversity reduce internal consistency without undermining validity.}, all scales demonstrated good to very good internal reliability.
+The technology readiness scale had a reliability of $\alpha = .723$, the positive subscale of the General Attitude towards AI (GAAIS-positive) showed very good internal consistency ($\alpha = .800$), and the negative subscale (GAAIS-negative) also exhibited high reliability ($\alpha = .770$).